 Creating and maintaining a realistic budget will help you figure out what your long-term goals are and help you work towards them.
 Stop buying every shiny thing you see because you think you deserve it.

 You will never save up that money for a down payment on the house, that dream trip Italy or a comfortable a retirement.
 You don’t want to work forever, do you?
-Start mapping out your goals, get it your finances on order and keep track of your progress.
+Start mapping out your goals, get it your finances on order and keep track of your progress and save the money you need.

 Stop wasting time and start today.
 Creating successful spending and savings plans will allow you to simplify your life.
 You will be able to see all of your finances in one place and depending on what tools you use to budget, you don’t have to do any or much manual entering.
 The transactions are pulled in for you.
 Mint is perfect for this.